Trump transition team canceled ethics training session

 In total, the program was slated to cost $1 million.

-But days before Trump was inaugurated, on January 11, 2017, Matthew Gormley, the contracting officer for the Government Services Administration, told those interested in the contract that the program was canceled.
+But days before Trump was inaugurated, on January 11, 2017, Matthew Gormley, the contracting officer for the General Services Administration, told those interested in the contract that the program was canceled.

 "It has been determined that the requirements as defined in the RFQ do not accurately reflect the current needs of the Presidential Transition Team and, consequently, it is in the government's best interest to cancel the solicitation," Gormley wrote.